It’s been freezing cold in the New York City area the past few days, like temperatures in the teens and low 20s.

 - In the meantime, slice the cherry tomatoes in half.

-- Add the cherry tomatoes and season with a little more salt, 1 teaspoon oregano, chili powder and cumin powder.
+- Add the cherry tomatoes and season with a little more salt, 1 tsp oregano, chili powder and cumin powder.
 Stir.

 - Now add the organic canned tomatoes as well.